chaitanya-24/Production-Grade-Financial-RAG-Chatbot/README.md

 # 🚀 Financial RAG Chatbot

-Welcome to the **Production-Grade Financial RAG Chatbot**!
+Welcome to the **Financial RAG Chatbot**!
 This project is designed to provide accurate, context-aware financial advice and information using Retrieval-Augmented Generation (RAG) technology.
 Whether you're a developer, financial analyst, or just curious about AI, this chatbot is here to help! 💼🤖

 ---